-Williams, a Republican, was the representative for Pennsylvania's 7th congressional district from 1967 to 1974.
+Williams was the representative for Pennsylvania’s 7th congressional district and was a Republican.
+He served from 1967 to 1974.

 Williams is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1974 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 The chart is based on the bills Williams sponsored and cosponsored.
 See full analysis methodology.